ShunSakurai/asana-navigator/README.md

 - [x] Support other languages
 - [x] Implement donation button
 - [ ] Convert multiple tasks to subtasks
-- [ ] Implement pop-up inbox to seamlessly go back to where the user has left off
+- [ ] Move back from inbox to where the user has left off

 ## Usage